March 22, 2022

 SUNFLOWER

-The three of us reached Highway 87 around 4 pm and scrambled up the rugged slope to the asphalt road.
-The AZT was supposed to go under the highway through some concrete tunnels here and there wasn’t a real trailhead.
-As we would see was a small road heading into a business called Sunflower Towing.
-But even that seemed to be closed.
+We reached Highway 87 around 4 pm and scrambled up the rugged slope to the asphalt road.
+The AZT was supposed to go under the highway through some concrete tunnels here, so there wasn’t a real trailhead or parking area where day hikers might stop and park.
+All we would see was a small road heading into Sunflower Towing.
+But even that small business seemed to be closed.

 If we were banking on someone in Sunflower to give us a ride, we were out of luck.
 We were out here in the middle of the desert with nothing else around us.
 Just a highway with cars and trucks occasionally whizzing by at 60+ miles per hour.

-Mad Max tried to see if we could get an Uber or Lyft to come get us from Payson, but that was a fools errand.
+Mad Max tried to see if we could get an Uber or Lyft to get us from Payson, but that was a fool’s errand.
 We had barely any cell signal, and nobody was coming out here.
 It was good ol’ hitching time.

 I wandered out to the wide shoulder of the highway with my pack and threw out my thumb.
 A few cars whizzed past, and less than five minutes later a small gray Honda Civic pulled over.
 Sweet!
 I had a ride!